codio-content/Linux-Introduction/.guides/content/The-ls--a-option-in-depth-6dc1.md

 In an `ls` listing

 - `.` refers to the current directory, more on this later
-- `..` refers to the parent direcory, the directory immediately above the current directory.
+- `..` refers to the parent directory, the directory immediately above the current directory.
 We'll apply this knowledge later.

 |||